Last Updated: March 16, 2026

 The Solution: The Singleton pattern ensures only one instance of TicTacToeSystem exists.
 It provides a global access point via getInstance().

-Singleton is often overused, but it's appropriate here because:
+Singleton is often overused, but it's appropriate here because we genuinely need one scoreboard shared across all games.

 Now that we've designed our classes and relationships, let's bring this to life with code.